L. V. Hogue—A Canadian Painter

 |A Poloroid photo of a newly completed painting on the easel in L.V.
 Hogue's painting nook.
 Notice the snapshot attached to the bottom of the easel.
 He used this day-time snapshot as inspiration for the night-time painting.|

 The links below provide groups of paintings to view.
 In most cases we are still collecting background information and so the paintings are not yet sorted by date.
-The image quality of these images is generally not very good; the images are photos taken by their owners and sent to me, or have been scavenged from existing photos taken at family functions (for example, in the corner of a picture of a group of people in someone's living room a painting appears).
+The image quality of these images is sometimes not very good; the images are photos taken by their owners and sent to me, or have been scavenged from existing photos taken at family functions (for example, in the corner of a picture of a group of people in someone's living room a painting appears and we've clipped out that small part from the family photo).
 At this time, the purpose of this site is not to present gallery-quality images, but rather to introduce readers to as many of L. V. Hogue's wonderful paintings as possible.

 One note regarding units of measure: the size of each painting is shown in imperial instead of metric units (that is, inches vs. centimetres) because the canvas boards most often used by L. V. Hogue were sold in imperial unit sizes during the time he was active as a painter.